 “The R1 research institutions will now look at us as partners because of the 100-gig connection,” Adelaine said, referring to the 130 institutions classified by the Carnegie Classification of Institutions of Higher Education for having the highest research activity.
 “Our researchers work with colleagues all over the world and that will grow as we have some unique datasets that other people will be interested in.
 We’re now seeing the building of centers of huge data.
 Our researchers will either provide data to or get data from those repositories.
-You have to have the capacity to move that data and do it in a reasonable amount of time.
+You have to the capacity to move that data and do in a reasonable amount of time.
 We can now do that.”

 Ge looks forward to what’s next in research at South Dakota State.

-“Once you have the technology, you start to think about what’s possible,” Ge continued, “I’m analyzing massive amounts of data.
-If you have a good question and the technology, there are a lot of opportunities now.
-The more power I have available means the more I can do.
+“With a drastically improved infrastructure, plus fantastic support team led by Kevin Brandt, you start to think big about what’s possible,” Ge continued, “There is a massive amount of genomic data available online.
+If you have a good question, there are a lot of opportunities now.
 I’m optimistic about what we can do with this almost unlimited resource.”